nefarius/docs.nefarius.at/docs/projects/ViGEm/End-of-Life.md

 ## Frequently Asked Questions

 ### What is any of this?
+Why were these things installed on my PC?
 Why are these warning appearing?
-Why were these things installed on my PC?
+How do I make them stop?

 At some point, you (or someone who uses your computer) directly installed one of our products, or maybe used _another_ software that automatically installed them for you.